spur-sim/spur/README.md

-# Spur: Simulate Preliminary and Unfussy Railways
+# Spur: Simulation for Planning and Understanding Railways

 Spur is an event-based mesoscopic railway network simulation platform, designed to support real-time operations and medium-term planning by capturing the